 Comedy Network (Canada)

-In an attempt to bring the ratings gold of MTV's The Osbournes to network TV, FOX created Osbournes: Reloaded, a Variety Show starring the first family of metal.
+- In an attempt to bring the ratings gold of MTV's The Osbournes to network TV, FOX created Osbournes: Reloaded, a Variety Show starring the first family of metal.
 The premiere consisted of a guy being tricked into kissing an elderly woman blindfolded, a "randomly-selected" audience member given the prize of marriage to his long-time girlfriend (they were married on-air), painfully long and unfunny sketches with little kids dressed as Ozzy & Sharon (the joke is that they swear) and Ozzy & Kelly working in fast food.
 The show was canned after one episode, although multiple affiliates either refused to air it or threw it on in the dead of night.

-The ½ Hour News Hour, a satirical news show created and produced by Joel Surnow for Fox News Channel in mid-2007.
+- The ½ Hour News Hour, a satirical news show created and produced by Joel Surnow for Fox News Channel in mid-2007.
 The show was intended as the conservative answer to The Daily Show; unfortunately, though, while Daily was relatively even-handed in its mockery of politicians, network news, and the general public, ½ Hour dedicated itself entirely to taking weak, half-hearted potshots at popular targets for conservatives, including Barack Obama, the ACLU, and the Democratic Party.
 When their jokes weren't eye-rollingly obvious, they were relentlessly mean-spirited and bitter.
-The show was universally panned by the critics and canned after 17 episodes.
+The show was universally panned by critics and canned after 17 episodes.